nervosnetwork/ckb/rpc/README.md

 *   `out_point` - Reference to the cell by transaction hash and output index.

 *   `with_data` - Whether the RPC should return cell data.
-Cell data can be huge, if client does not need the data, it should set this to `false` to save bandwidth.
+Cell data can be huge, if the client does not need the data, it should set this to `false` to save bandwidth.

 ##### Examples